 Another common tick-borne disease, Ehrlichiosis is primarily transmitted by brown dog ticks.
 Brown dog ticks can be found throughout the United States, but are most prevalent in warmer climates, such as the South and Southwestern US.
 Symptoms of Ehrlichiosis include fever, lethargy, loss of appetite, lymph node enlargement, and occasional abnormal bruising.

-How Do I Prevent Ticks?
+How Do I Prevent Ticks on Dogs?

 Staying diligent with your tick prevention regimen is key!
 A variety of prevention methods are available, including oral medications, topical treatments, natural tick killers for the yard and home, and collars.
-Your veterinarian will be able to advise you on what method will be most effective for you and your dog.
+Your veterinarian will be able to advise you on what tick prevention method will be most effective for you and your dog.
 Region, lifestyle, and the individual dog's breed all play a role.

 Sometimes, a method that works for one dog, won’t work for another, so you may have to use trial and error to determine the best method for your pup.
-With that said, there are many excellent natural repellents available on the market today, just be sure to check with your vet about the list of ingredients.
+With that said, there are many excellent natural tick repellents available on the market today, just be sure to check with your vet about the list of ingredients.
 And finally, cleanliness sets the standard when it comes to avoiding ticks, bugs, and parasites --- good old-fashioned soap and water should be your front-line defenses against the dirt, mud, and moisture where ticks live and breed.

 What Should I Do if I Find a Tick on My Dog?

 Don’t panic!
 Most of the time, tick bites won’t cause your dog any harm.
 If your dog is on tick prevention medication, a tick may still bite your dog, but will die before they can cause any negative effects.
 The tick will either fall off on its own or you may find a dead tick during the grooming process.